SkafteNicki/dtu_mlops/projects.md

 For the oral part of the exam you will be given a time slot where you have to show up for 5-7 min and give a very short demo of your project.
 What we are interested in seeing is essentially a live demo of your deployed application/project.
 We will possibly also ask questions regarding the overall curriculum of the course.
-Importantly, you should have your deployed application, the github repository with your project code, W&B account and your GCP account ready before you enter the exam so we can quickly jump around.
+Importantly, you should have your deployed application, the GitHub repository with your project code, W&B account and your GCP account ready before you enter the exam so we can quickly jump around.
 We will send out an the time slots during the last week.